Teacher / Parent Resources

 Dr. Nancy Yard Holland Township School District & Carla with mural in Dr. Yard’s office from When the Shadbush Blooms, 4 2015.

+When the Shadbush Blooms is now a video on our Shadbush page!
 Please help us get When the Shadbush Blooms reprinted as a paperback for children to enjoy!
 Please send your email or postcard/letter to: Karen Greenberg, Editorial Assistant, Alfred A Knopf BFYR, Penguin Random House, 1745 Broadway, New York, NY 10019, (212) 782-8348 Kagreenberg@penguinrandomhouse.comWaníshi (Thank you) We still have a limited number of hardback books for sale.
 Hardback copies still available, signed and dedicated from: www.whentheshadbushblooms.net

 Future Themes for National History Day include: For further information regarding National History Day visit their website at: http://www.nhd.org